 Approximate Cost to Declaw a Cat

-Factors That Determine Cost of Cat Declaw
+Factors That Determine the Cost of a Cat Declaw

-Physical Exam Before Cat Is Declawed
+Physical Exam Before Your Cat Is Declawed

-Type of Procedure Used for Declawing
+Types of Procedures Used for Declawing

-The Charge for Anesthesia
+Charge for Anesthesia

-Declawing includes a painful recovery period for your cat, and many pets require pain medication to help them through the process.
-Pain management may be delivered orally, intravenously at the clinic, or in the form of a medicated patch.
+Declawing includes a painful recovery period for your cat, and pain medication is necessary to help them through the process.
+Pain management may be delivered orally, by an injection at the clinic, or in the form of a medicated patch.
 Sometimes all three methods are utilized.
-The cost of any of these methods varies widely according to the type of medication used, and how long your pet is required to take it.
+The cost of these methods varies widely according to the type of medication used, and how long your pet is required to take it.
 Many clinics will include the cost of such medications within a flat procedural fee.
 Be sure to ask if pain medication is included in the cost of your estimate.

 Choosing a Cost Effective Clinic

-- What procedural method will be used?
+- Which procedural method will be used?

 - What complications can arise as a result of this method?